 The average cost per tow service is about $95, and after your expenses, of fuel, insurance, and marketing, you should have a profit margin of 70%.

-In your first your or two working as a solopreneur, you might respond to two service calls per day.
-This would give you about $57,000 in annual revenue and a profit of nearly $40,000.
+In your first your or two working as a solopreneur, you might respond to two service calls per day for six days a week.
+This would give you about $60,000 in annual revenue and a profit of more than $40,000.

 What barriers to entry are there?